-August 22, 2023: We recommend spending the night in Whitehorse, Canada, to prepare you for an early flight to Dawson City on the following morning.
+August 31, 2024: We recommend spending the night in Whitehorse, Canada, to prepare you for an early flight to Dawson City the following morning.
 If you need help making these arrangements, we’re more than happy to recommend a hotel.
-We will also be contacting you with more information about which flight to book to Dawson City on the first day of the workshop.
+We will also contact you with more information about which flight to book to Dawson City on the first day of the workshop.

-August 24, 2023: After a hearty breakfast, we’ll begin our adventure into Tombstone Provincial Park.
-Our drive will meander through pine-covered foothills, then wind its way up to the steep snow-covered mountains marking the Park’s entrance.
+September 2, 2024: After a hearty breakfast, we’ll begin our adventure into Tombstone Territorial Park.
+Our drive will meander through pine-covered foothills, then wind its way up to the steep snow-covered mountains marking the park’s entrance.
 We should see spring greens fade to light green and yellow as we gain elevation.
-We’ll begin photographing along the highway at one of many potential locations before we reach our base camp.
-Once in camp, everyone will have time to unpack and place their gear and luggage in their own tent.
-Each tent will be equipped for rain and with a nice thick sleeping pad (you supply your own sleeping bag).
+Before we reach our base camp, we’ll begin photographing along the highway at one of many potential locations.
+Once in camp, everyone will have time to unpack and place their gear and luggage in their tent.
+Each tent will be equipped for rain with a nice thick sleeping pad (you supply your sleeping bag).
 We’ll have time to eat dinner in camp before heading out (weather permitting) for more night photography.

 If the weather cooperates, we’ll fly straight into Talus Lake on this first day!
-We would spend 1 to 2 nights at Talus Lake before flying back out to our base camp for the remainder of the 4 nights.
+We would spend one to two nights at Talus Lake before flying back to our base camp for the remainder of the four nights.

-August 25–28, 2023: Four full days to explore both inside the park, and further north in the vast tundra across the surrounding tundra.
+September 3–6, 2024: Four full days to explore both inside the park and further north to explore the surrounding tundra.
 There are no other towns here, just wilderness.
-We have also scheduled a helicopter to take us up into the high peaks of the park, including Tombstone Mountain.
-Mornings will come early, as we’ll seek to photograph sunrises, but don’t worry, there will be plenty of hot coffee!
+We have also scheduled a helicopter to take us up into the park’s high peaks, including Tombstone Mountain.
+Mornings will come early, as we’ll seek to photograph sunrises, but don’t worry.
+There will be plenty of hot coffee!
 After daybreak, we’ll have a hearty breakfast before setting out for a day of exploration.
-We’ll be keeping our schedule flexible to take advantage of the best light, but a hot dinner will always be waiting for us when we return.
+We’ll keep our schedule flexible to take advantage of the best light, but a hot dinner will always be waiting for us when we return.

-Moderate: You must be able to carry your packs in a rugged alpine environment for up to 2 miles at 7,000′
+Moderate: You must be able to carry your packs in a rugged alpine environment for up to two miles at 7,000′.

 What to Bring